isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs for Donation.md

 <p>

-If your household have claimed or yet to claim your CDC Vouchers but wish to donate, you will be able to pledge the donation of your balance CDC Vouchers to your preferred IPC via FormSG.</p>
+If your household has claimed or has yet to claim your CDC Vouchers but wishes to donate, you will be able to pledge the donation of your balance CDC Vouchers to your preferred IPC via FormSG.</p>

 </div>